-Previous projects undertaken by EMBA teams have included complete strategic reviews, benchmarking and best practice analysis, diversification assessments, new market strategies, innovation and working with start-ups – in short management assignments of all types.
+Previous projects undertaken by EMBA teams have included complete strategic reviews, benchmarking and best practice analysis, diversification assessments, new market strategies, innovation and working with startups.

-EMBA participants have worked with sectors as diverse as financial, agriculture, energy, mining, food, health care, education, e-commerce, digital media, satellite-communciations, consulting and human rights.
+These have covered sectors as diverse as finance, agriculture, energy, mining, food, health care, education, ecommerce, digital media, satellite-communications, consulting and human rights.

-The Individual Project is equivalent to a masters thesis, and can be about any practical aspect of business or management.
-They give participants the opportunity to explore an area of particular interest to them and allow for a deeper, research based, critical and reflective exploration of their chosen topic.
+The Individual Project is equivalent to a master’s thesis, and can be about any practical aspect of business or management.
+It gives participants the opportunity to explore an area of particular interest to them in detail.

-Participants’ Individual Projects are supervised my members of faculty.
+Participants’ individual projects are supervised by members of faculty.
 They represent a contribution to new knowledge, some of which are subsequently published as papers or case studies for academic, practitioner, or policy audiences: